JetzNation/math4610/HW/Exam 1 Practice Test Questions.md

 2. Newton's method requires the initial guess for the root needs to be pretty close to the actual root.
 **9. Why would a person use the Secant method in place of Newton's method?**
 Answer:
+A person would use the secant method over newton's method because newton's method requires the function's derivative.
+That required derivative may not be easily obtainable.
+**10. Distinguish between the terms data fitting, interpolation, and polynomial interpolation.**
+Answer:
+data fitting: The act of fitting models to data.
+interpolation: Interpolation is a type of estimation, a method of constructing (finding) new data points based on the range of a discrete set of known data points.
+polynomial interpolation: Polynomial interpolation is the interpolation of a given data set by the polynomial of lowest possible degree that passes through the points of the dataset.
+**11. State one advantage and two disadvantages of using the monomial basis for polynomial interpolation.**
+Answer:
+One advantage is that it is easy to use because the derivatives and integrals are simple.
+The disadvantages are:
+1. We have to use the Vandermonde matrix in order to calculate this.
+This is a disadvantage because it becomes harder to work with as the matrix size increases.
+2. It's error can be large because higher degree polynomials can cross the x-axis many times, resulting in many oscillations.
+**12. Define Lagrange polynomials (the cardinal functions) and how are they used in the development of algorithms for numerical integration.**
+Answer:
+The Lagrange polynomial is the unique polynomial of lowest degree that interpolates a given set of data.
+It is used to approximate complicated integrals by rewriting it as a sum of coefficients that are multiplied by Lagrange polynomials.
+**13. We have bumped into errors in the approximating roots of functions, approximating derivatives using difference quotients, approximations of solutions of differential equations and approximations of definite integrals.
+    $$$
+      | error | \leq C\ h^p
+    $$$
+    Write a brief explanation of the formula in terms the increment, $$h$$, the constant, $$C$$, and how to compute these parameters.
+Use an example like Newton's method for finding roots of functions.**
+Answer:
+C: This variable is dependant on the smoothness of the function.
+We can find it by using a Taylor series expansion.
+h: As h goes to 0, the error will be order p and will be act like C * h^p.
+These are both found by using the Taylor series on our root.
+Using this, we can see that the error for Newton's method is bounded by C such that h = ek and p = 2.
+This means that the error is bounded to the error the iteration before.
+**14. Discuss the pros and cons of using the Trapezoid rule for approximating definite integrals.**
+The advantages are:
+1. It is more accurate than the left end point rule and right end point rule.
+2. We are able to use its composite rule that can calculate n + 1 iterations.
+The disadvantages are:
+1. It's less accurate than Simpson's rule.
+2. It is unable to accurately estimate the second derivative.
+**15. Compare the explicit and implicit Euler methods for approximate solution of initial value problems.
+You can use the logistic equation to illustrate your explanations.**
+Answer:
+The explicit Euler method is able to approximate an ordinary differential equation by using tangent lines which is problematic because it underestimates concave functions and overestimates convex functions.
+The implicit method is the opposite in that it overestimates concave functions and underestimates convex functions.
+The implicit method is used over the explicit every once in a while because it is able to approximate ordinary differential equations that have solutions that can change quickly in an interval.